- Course studied:

 Port Vale F.C.

 Port Vale F.C. defender Adam Yates is an advocate for professional players gaining qualifications and broadening their employment prospects for their careers after football.
-Following his own retirement due to injury, Adam is now using the skills and experience gained from a degree at Staffordshire University to work as a Community Business Partner with Synectics Solutions and Liaison Officer for Port Vale Foundation Trust.
+Following his own retirement due to injury, Adam is now using the skills and experience gained from a degree at Staffordshire University to work as a Community Business Manager with Synectics Solutions and Head of Community Liaison Officer for Port Vale Foundation Trust.

 He said: “I want to use my situation of being a professional football player for 18 years and retiring through injury to encourage other players to set themselves up for life after football.
 I’m glad to say I’ve been to University to provide some stability after my playing career ended.
 I want to use what happened to me and work with the Professional Footballers’ Association (PFA) to encourage others to do the same.”